falgon/VKUVC/README.md

 This tool is based on the contents of the following items.

-* Perform redundancy with AWS EC2(At least two EC 2 instances of normal system and standby system are necessary).
+* Perform redundancy with AWS EC2(At least two EC2 instances of normal system and standby system are necessary).
 * Routing setting to EC2 instance of normal system is completed with EC2-VPC.

-### ./dst/keapalived\_configure
+### ./dst/keepalived\_configure

 The tool to automatically generate keepalived.conf.
 The flags are:
 ```sh